metacpan/metacpan-docker/README.md

 This is used to reset all the git repositories in `src/*` to their latest version on `upstream/master`.
-This will fail if you have some uncommited local changes.
+This will fail if you have some uncommitted local changes.
 You should then commit or cancel your changes before re-running the command.

 #### `bin/metacpan-docker` build/up/down/start/stop/run/ps/top...